By Dr. Abiodun Awosusi

 In Nigeria, the journey towards universal coverage has also begun, albeit at a slow pace.
 The level of universal financial coverage in the country is poor.
 Less than 7 percent of the population is covered by health insurance—instead of the WHO recommended minimum of 90 percent.
+Even less are aware of the e111 benefits – and make no attempts to be covered.
 Out-of-pocket spending is more than 60 percent of total health expenditures, instead of 30 to 40 percent recommended by the WHO.
 Total health expenditure is 0.7 percent of the Gross Domestic Product (GDP).
 Most of those covered by pre-payment mechanisms are in the formal sector.
 The informal sector, where Bisi’s family belongs, represents about 70 percent of the population; most of them are not protected by any viable pre-payment mechanism.

 According to Simon Wright, Head of Child Survival, Save the Children UK, “Access to quality care based on need, not ability to pay, is a human right and the critical objective of the health system.
 And, it is the government’s responsibility to realize this right for all, starting with the most poor and vulnerable.”
 This is perhaps the reason that in 2005 former President Olusegun Obasanjo directed that universal coverage must be achieved in Nigeria by 2015.
 He facilitated the creation of the National Health Insurance Scheme to fulfill this mandate.
 It has been eight years since that declaration, but less than 7 percent of Nigerians have health insurance.